mrbalihai/tclock/README.md

 ### Features
 - [x] Stop/start logging
+- [x] Basic Reporting
-- [ ] Reporting
+- [ ] Install script
 - [ ] Searching
 - [ ] Charting

 ### Pre-requisites
+- bash
-- Bash
+- GNU awk

 ### Installing
 ````
 curl -L https://raw.githubusercontent.com/RobBollons/tclock/master/tclock > ./tclock && chmod +x ./tclock

 # Place the 'tclock' file to somewhere in your PATH for convenience

+# To get the reporting commands (print, summary and active) to work you need to download the tclock.awk file and add it to your AWKPATH
+curl -L https://raw.githubusercontent.com/RobBollons/tclock/master/tclock.awk > ./tclock.awk

-# and maybe add a quick alias to your .bashrc/.zshrc like so:
+# If AWKPATH isn't defined you can just add it to your .bashrc/.zshrc and set it like you would the PATH variable e.g.

-echo 'alias tc=tclock' >> ~/.bashrc
+export AWKPATH=$AWKPATH:~/.local/awk/

 ````

 ### Usage